q-p/SoundPusher/README.md

 ## Acknowledgements
 This software is built on the experience of others:
-- `LoopbackAudio` is based on the `NullAudio` user-space driver provided by Apple as example code.
+- `SoundPusherAudio` (formerly known as `LoopbackAudio`) is based on the `NullAudio` user-space driver provided by Apple as example code.
 - [TPCircularBuffer](https://github.com/michaeltyson/TPCircularBuffer/) by Michael Tyson is used to move audio and packet data around.
 - [FFmpeg](http://www.ffmpeg.org) is used to encode to compressed formats and then mux those packets into an `SPDIF` compliant bit-stream.